BlueWinds/WarTechIIC/Campaigns.md

 The value is the name of file.
 You can either use Videos from the base game (`Battletech_Data/Videos/*.bk2`) or a [custom video loaded with ModTek](https://github.com/BattletechModders/ModTek/tree/master?tab=readme-ov-file#custom-types).

-### `lootbox`
+### `reward`
 Give the player an itemcollection.
-This pops up a lootbox dialogue.
-The next Entry triggers once the lootbox is dismissed.
+This pops up a reward dialogue.
+The next Entry triggers once the reward is dismissed.

 Example:
 ```
-  - lootbox: BTA_FP_ThreeRogueItemsA
+  - reward: BTA_FP_ThreeRogueItemsA
 ```

 ### `fakeFlashpoint`